Returns() or ReturnsAsync() methods must be call for Strict mocks| Property | Value |

-behavior has not been called after a Setup()
+A Returns() or ReturnsAsync() of an Mock<T> instance with Strict behavior has not been called after a Setup() call.

 when setup a method to mock which returns a value.